 Other Academic Titles (additional approval by the Dean is required)

-- Modified Titles: With the exception of new or departing faculty (see section above) and Federal Scientists assigned to Cornell located facilities, modified academic titles such as “acting,” “adjunct,” “courtesy,” or “visiting” are not eligible to serve as PI, Co-PI, or PD.
+- Modified Titles: With the exception of new or departing faculty (see section above) modified academic titles such as “acting,” “adjunct,” “courtesy,” or “visiting” are not eligible to serve as PI, Co-PI, or PD.

 - Other academic titles not covered above may, at the discretion of the department, center, VP, and Dean, serve as PI, Co-PI, or PD within the limitations established by each unit and college and under specific conditions.

 Full-time regular exempt non-academic staff with management or leadership responsibilities may serve by exception as PI, Co-PI or PD on a project aligned with their administrative responsibilities.
 The administrative department director and the VP to which the department reports must approve the request and assure that the individual has the necessary experience and qualifications to independently and successfully direct the project.
 The administrative unit must provide the facility, financial, supervisory, and administrative support infrastructure and resources necessary for the scientific or managerial conduct of the project and to assure adherence to relevant regulations, sponsor terms, and Cornell policy.